geraldinepascal/FROGS/README.md

 *: PCR primers
 ```
 * Paired-end classical protocol:
-In the paired-end protocol R1 and R2 must share a nucleic region.
+In the paired-end protocol R1 and R2 may share a nucleic region.
 For example the amplicons on 16S V3-V4 regions can have a length between 350 and 500nt, with 2*300pb sequencing the overlap is between 250nt and 100nt.
 ```
         From:                                    To: